-Limited companies have a number of filing and reporting requirements to fulfil for Companies House and HMRC on an annual basis.
-It is the responsibility of company officers (directors and secretaries) to submit an annual confirmation statement, annual accounts and tax returns by the statutory filing deadlines.
+Limited companies have a range of filing and reporting requirements to perform for Companies House and HMRC on an annual and as-needed basis.
+It is the responsibility of company officers (directors and secretaries) to submit annual Confirmation Statements, annual accounts and Company Tax Returns by their statutory filing deadlines.
 Corporation Tax must also be paid within a certain timeframe.
 Failure to meet these deadlines so can result in significant late filing penalties.
 In severe cases, director disqualification and company dissolution can occur.

-A confirmation statement must be prepared and filed at least once every 12 months.
+A Confirmation Statement must be prepared and filed at least once every 12 months.
 The deadline is 14 days after the anniversary of:

-- Confirmation date of previous confirmation statement
+- the confirmation date of previous confirmation statement (for all subsequent statements)

 Annual accounts must be prepared by all companies every year, even if a company is not trading.
 Directors are personally responsible for ensuring annual accounts are delivered to Companies House no later than 9 months after the end of the company’s financial year.
 The financial year-end is represented by an accounting reference date (ARD).

 If a company’s first accounts cover a period of more than 12 months (which they often do), they should be filed with Companies House no later than 21 months after the date of incorporation.
 Otherwise, the first accounts and all subsequent accounts are due 9 months after the ARD.

 It is a criminal office to file annual accounts late.
 A company can face a civil penalty, and its directors risk personal prosecution and a fine of up to £5,000 each.
 Failing to file accounts at all will result in a company being struck off the register and dissolved.
 The current late filing penalties imposed on companies are as follows: